unrealwork/atsd-use-cases/Chart_of_the_Day/Austin_Power/README.md

 circles.
 Opponents of city-managed utilities claim government mismanagement leads to increased prices that would be positively affected by introducing competitors whereas proponents of regulation say just the opposite, electricity is more than a business it is a modern necessity, and government regulation ensures access for everyone.
-Using a structured query language in the [SQL Console](https://github.com/axibase/atsd/tree/master/sql) from [Axibase](https://axibase.com), the numerical information associated with the above visulization is shown:
+Using a structured query language in the [SQL Console](https://github.com/axibase/atsd/tree/master/sql) from [Axibase](https://axibase.com), the numerical information associated with the above visualization is shown:

 **Script 1.1**